Selenophone

 A machine built to listen beyond history.

-For centuries, the station remained frozen and silent.
-Now the terminal is pulsing again.
+For centuries, the station was silent.

 Receive.
 Decode.
 Resynthesize.
 Transmit.